dankri0274/dankri0274/README.md

 I later switched over to Python for an assignment we had where we could use any programming language, and we could make whatever we wanted.

-I decided that I wantet to make a login-system, it was pretty bad, but it was a start, it was what led me to make [PythonOS](https://github.com/dannyboy9934/PythonOS)
+I decided that I wantet to make a basic login-system, it was pretty bad, but it was a start, it was what led me to make [PythonOS](https://github.com/dannyboy9934/PythonOS)

 - **Python**
 - **C** (Some experience).